compsocialscience/summer-institute/2026/udc/apply.md

 - Your experience and/or interest in collaborative research.
 Carrying out a collaborative research project is a core component of SICSS-UDC.
 - A possible topic, method, or question you would like to focus on for a collaborative project

-**In order to be guaranteed full consideration, all application materials must be submitted by April 15th, 2026 at 5:00 PM.** All application materials must be submitted through this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeWeWil8frJkgC3Nm0Z4yt8K6ETi3p1P-LTp39MAYZcoCd1Tw/viewform?usp=header).
+**In order to be guaranteed full consideration, all application materials must be submitted by April 30th, 2026, at 5:00 PM.** All application materials must be submitted through this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeWeWil8frJkgC3Nm0Z4yt8K6ETi3p1P-LTp39MAYZcoCd1Tw/viewform?usp=header).
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by April 30th, and will ask participants to confirm their participation very soon thereafter.
+We will notify applicants solely through e-mail by May 15th, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to tayler.shreve@udc.edu.